How to promote a restaurant

 Choose your words carefully

-Studying the impulse buying behaviours around wine, Dodd found that "placing wine on the food menu will have a significant impact on wine sales" .
+Studying the impulse buying behaviours around wine, Dodd found that placing wine on the food menu had a significant impact on the sales of wine.
+This shows that cross-promotion opportunities are important in restaurant food advertising, as well as in retail.

 Furthermore, ADDB and MCA carried out an analysis of the UK’s top 122 restaurant menus, finding that:

-This research suggests that words which "conjure an image of how the dish will taste or what its texture will be like" can help to attract customers and increase spending.
+This research suggests that creating your menu and restaurant marketing materials using vivid words which conjure an image of the dishes' taste or texture can help to attract customers and increase spending.

 We have already discussed the various ways in which you can enhance restaurant outdoor signs and menus with emotional and descriptive language in order to attract more restaurant guests.
 Another aspect of restaurant signage to bear in mind is tabletop advertising.
 Display leaflets with your menu or offers, as well as traditional posters, and make sure your graphics correspond thematically with your online advertising efforts.